 By taking the approach of quality over quantity, small businesses can have happier, more loyal customers.
 Here are five ways to create an exceptional customer experience.

-- Ask, Listen, Act and Sympathize!
-Because your customer was already frustrated enough to pick up the phone and contact your customer service department, they are most likely foreseeing their experience to be a negative one.
-This is the chance to admit when you are wrong, and follow up by working your butt off to remedy their concerns.
+1. Ask, Listen, Act and Sympathize!
+Because your customer was already frustrated enough to contact you, they are likely expecting their experience to be a negative one.
+This is the chance to admit when you are wrong, and follow up by fixing their problem(s).

-- Send an Update Email.
+2. Send an Update Email.
 Put yourself in your customers shoes.
-We’ve all been there, and you don’t like waiting in the dark either.
-By sending a simple note at the end of the day: “We’re still looking into the problem and hope to have a solution ASAP–Thank you for your patience,” you can prevent a handful of call-backs of customers just wondering what the situation is.
+Send a simple note at the end of the day that says, “We’re still looking into the problem and hope to have a solution ASAP.
+Thank you for your patience.”
+That small gesture can stop customers from wondering what’s happening.

-- Conduct Usability Testing.
-Usability Testing is an extremely useful way to see how a customer interacts with your product or website.
-There are firms for hire that can do this for you (more expensive) or you can put an ad on Craigslist or find acquaintances who can do it for a low price or even for free (less expensive.)
-For a few hundred dollars, you can find and prevent fallout points and customer roadblocks that can thwart hundreds of future customer service calls.
+5. Conduct Usability Testing.
+Usability Testing is a useful way to see how a customer interacts with your product or website.
+You can hire companies to do this for you (expensive) or you can find acquaintances who can do it for a low price or even for free (not expensive).
+For a few hundred dollars, you can prevent pain points and roadblocks that can thwart hundreds of future customer service calls.
 Learn more about setting up effective usability testing here.